azmelekin/azmelekin.github.io/_posts/2017-11-05-childMortalityByRaceOverTime.md

   mutate(tot_Deaths = sum(Deaths), tot_Births=sum(Births),
          Child_Mortality_Rates=(round(tot_Deaths/tot_Births*1000, 1)))
 ```
 I just created total births and deaths for each state, then used these to compute death rates.
 This is a very rough, high-level view of national trends.
 Remember that data for all races in all the states are not available.
-The White group is missing data only for 2011 for the District of Columbia (if you look closely at the plot above, you will see one line (for Blacks) going all the way down --there is no data for Whites in that year in D.C.
+The White group is missing data only for 2011 for the District of Columbia (if you look closely at the plot above, you will see one line (for Blacks) going all the way down --there is no data for Whites in that year in D.C.)

-Now we have what we need to plot an approximate estimate of national child mortalit by race and by year.
+Now we have what we need to plot an approximate estimate of national child mortality rates by race and by year.

 ``` r
 #New Plot (childMortality_plot2)